Paver Patterns 3 Different Sizes: A Design Guide

 The success of your paver project lies right beneath the surface.
 A poorly prepared base is the number one cause of paver failure, leading to sinking, shifting, and an uneven surface that can be a tripping hazard.
 A common error is not making the compacted base wide enough.
 You should extend the base at least six inches beyond the paver edges to provide proper support for the edge restraints.
 Rushing this step or cutting corners will almost certainly lead to problems later.
 A solid, level foundation is the only way to guarantee your beautiful paver patio stays that way.

-Skipping Final Compaction and Sanding
+Skipping the Final Sanding and Compaction

 After carefully laying every paver, you might be tempted to call it a day.
 However, skipping the final steps can undo all your hard work.
 The final compaction with a plate compactor is what truly sets the pavers into the bedding sand, locking them together to create a strong, unified surface.
 Without this step, the pavers will remain loose and can shift or wear out much faster.
 Following compaction, sweeping polymeric sand into the joints is essential.
 This special sand hardens to prevent weeds and ants from making a home between your pavers and provides the final lock-in for your entire paver driveway installation.